crcx/parable/Parable.md

     'this is a string of text' :p
     0 [ vowel? [ 1 + ] if-true ] reduce

-**For-each** takes an array and a quote which is applied to each item in the array.
+**for-each** takes an array and a quote which is applied to each item in the array.

     'Count' var
     'this is a string of sorts'
     [ vowel? [ @Count 1 + !Count ] if-true ] for-each
     @Count

-**For-each** executes the quotation passed once for each item in the array.
+**for-each** executes the quotation passed once for each item in the array.
 It passes each item on the stack to the quotation.

-**Contains?** takes an array and a value.
+**contains?** takes an array and a value.
 It returns **true** if the array contains the value, or **false** otherwise.

-**Index-of** takes an array and a value.
+**index-of** takes an array and a value.
 If the value is in the array, it returns the offset.
 Otherwise it returns an offset of -1.

 # Appendix: Terms